Hype StackHypeStack

 Add feature packs that fall outside the template's own scope with --packs:

-npx @hype-stack/cli template better-studio --packs pack-notifications,pack-collaboration
+npx @hype-stack/cli template better-studio --packs pack-notifications,pack-projects

 Flags